The moral dilemma of volunteer tourism

 The children are sponsored by Kenyans and by Westerners, some of whom are here for the 20th anniversary.
 When my wife and I first volunteered, Jane told me that this is how God provides: The volunteers are guided here by God.
 "You are a vessel," she said.

 Over the past several years, I have wrestled with that idea.
 By serving as a tiny but steady vessel for Calvary Zion, by attempting to forge some good from my childless life, am I supporting the children?
 Or am I supporting an outdated Dickensian system?
 No child should live in an orphanage.
 I know that.
 And yet after returning here, I know that I will be back, and that I will continue to support Jane and Calvary Zion.
 The way I see it, I'm helping a friend and her kids who deserve whatever support they receive.
 I believe in Jane's work.
 And I believe in her exceedingly large family.
-Jane, I've come to realize, doesn't think she's running an orphanage.
+Jane, I've come to realise, doesn't think she's running an orphanage.
 "This is a home," she tells me.
 "When they are married, they come home to see Mama Jane and Papa John.
 Because God has given us these children."

 Unlike Jane, I doubt that God exists, but she makes me think that maybe there's ... something.
 Something unexplainable.
 Something unseen that's loving and bright.
 Too often, the supposedly religious shout their showy faith yet ignore the suffering of others.
 Jane will talk endlessly of God's love and grace, but it is more than words.